This site is an archive. The Seattle Globalist ceased operations on September 30, 2020.

 Ethics & Transparency

 We welcome your comments on our articles, as long as they are respectful, relevant and civil in tone.
-We do not pre-moderate comments.
-However, in order to maintain this site as a trusted and useful resource, we reserve the right to remove any post that does not comply with our Comment Policy, or simply is not in keeping with our editorial standards for civility.
+Comments are moderated.
+In order to maintain this site as a trusted and useful resource, we reserve the right to remove any post that does not comply with our Comment Policy, or simply is not in keeping with our editorial standards for civility.
 Any commenter who ignores our policies may be banned permanently and without notice.
 We may delete any comment that contains:

-- Slander, personal attacks or abusive, hateful, threatening or offensive language or material.
+- Slander, personal attacks or abusive, hateful, threatening or offensive language or material

-- Spam or links to spam (repeated attempts to redirect readers to another website are considered spam).
+- Spam or links to spam (repeated attempts to redirect readers to another website are considered spam)

-- Comments off-topic to the article.
+- Comments off-topic to the article

-- All capital letters.
+- All capital letters

-- Intentionally inflammatory rhetoric.
+- Intentionally inflammatory rhetoric

-- Links to inappropriate or unrelated content.
+- Links to inappropriate or unrelated content

-- Identical, repetitive comments posted on multiple articles.
+- Identical, repetitive comments posted on multiple articles

 - Excessively long URLs